hitesh70738/Final_project_crud_app/README.md

 ![Home-Page](https://imgur.com/W4XYwbG.jpeg)

-Navigating to the "create team" page allows the user to input a name and a spnosr for their choice for their team:
+Navigating to the "create team" page allows the user to input a name and a spnosr of their choice for their team:

 ![Create-Team-Page](https://imgur.com/j30RRqE.jpeg)